StefanRichterHuber/Thermobeacon-server/README.md

   #homeassistant # Enable optional Home Assistant auto-discovery support.
 Defaults to false.
 ```

 Alternatively the app can be configured using environment variables.
 Use the `APP_` prefix, the underscore separator and uppercase keys to generate the corresponding variable names.
+The app also supports using `.env` files.

 ```env
 APP_DEVICES[0]_MAC=xx:xx:xx:xx:xx:xx